 Anyone familiar with the operas of Puccini and Richard Strauss will find themselves at home in Samuel Barber’s lush, tune-filled world.
 This is Romantic opera reimagined for the 20th century.

-Erika’s aria ‘Must the winter come so soon’, with its delicate woodwind solos, is one of Vanessa’s musical highlights – a piece whose gentle loveliness and quiet melancholy catches the spirit of this many-layered character, you can listen to an extract of the aria below.
+Erika’s aria ‘Must the winter come so soon’, with its delicate woodwind solos, is one of Vanessa’s musical highlights – a piece whose gentle loveliness and quiet melancholy catches the spirit of this many-layered character.

 Premiered in 1958 – the same year as Hitchcock’s Vertigo – Vanessa is a work caught somewhere between operatic thriller and charged, Chekhovian domestic drama.
 A mysterious stranger, a glamorous older woman and an uncorrupted innocent all come together in a plot filled with tension and emotion, whose resolution is uncertain right up until the work’s final moments.